StefanZander/lecture_notes/ewa/javascript/html/docs/closures.md

+## Pitfalls

-Be careful, using this does not work in closures
+Be careful, using `:::js this` does not work in closures
 ``` javascript
 function MyProtectedObj(name) {
   this.mySecretVariable = Math.floor(4711 * Math.random());